InterContinental Toronto Centre

 225 Front Street, Toronto, ON M5V 2X3

-Experience the vibrant energy of downtown Toronto, when you stay at the 4-diamond InterContinental® Toronto Centre Hotel.
-Located just steps away from popular attractions like the CN Tower, the Air Canada Centre, and the Rogers Centre, this upscale hotel offers the perfect combination of contemporary elegance, luxurious comfort, and modern convenience right here in the heart of the city.
+Experience the vibrant energy of downtown Toronto, when you stay at the Four-Diamond InterContinental® Toronto Centre Hotel.
+Located just steps away from popular attractions like the CN Tower, the Air Canada Centre, and the Rogers Centre, this upscale hotel offers the perfect combination of contemporary elegance, luxurious comfort, and modern convenience.

 After an invigorating day at The MoneyShow Toronto, you'll rest well at the InterContinental Toronto Centre.
 Relax with superior in-room amenities such as plush beds with luxury duvet and crisp linens, 42-inch televisions, Keurig coffee makers, cozy bathrobes, and a host of other features all designed to ensure a comfortable stay in downtown Toronto.